Is it permissible to fast, perform prayers on behalf of someone else?

 - Could you give information about the qada (compensation) of missed fasts and paying ransom (fidyah) for those fasts?

-- What does it mean to love ones child, a friend, and parents for the sake of Allah?
-What are the criteria of loving for the sake of Allah?
+- What does it mean to love and to hate for the sake of Allah?
+What should one understand from it?
+How should one love and hate for the sake of Allah?